PedMan/windows_link_reader/README.md

     chmod +x ~/.local/share/applications/open_lnk.desktop
     ```

-5. Now, you just have to use the program by default for .lnk files, by **"open as"**
+5. Now, you just have to use the program by default for .lnk files, by **"open with"** or in the properties.

 ### **MacOS Systems:**